 - Heat the smaller amount of heavy cream (90g) with sugar until sugar dissolves and the mixture is simmering

 - Squeeze excess water from gelatin and stir into the mixture then stir in lemon juice.
-Let gelatin mixture come to room temp.
+Let gelatin mixture come to room temperature

 - Pour or pipe filling into the crust and smooth the top with an Offset spatula.
-Place it into the fridge for 1-2 hours until filling top properly set
+Place it into the fridge for 1-2 hours until filling set

 - Set some filling aside, cover with plastic wrap for the decor and refrigerate

-- Soak gelatin into cold water.
-Cook raspberries, sugar, lemon juice for about 10 minutes until mixture slightly thickens and some water evaporates
+- Soak gelatin sheets into cold water.
+Cook raspberry puree, sugar, lemon juice for about 10 minutes until mixture slightly thickens and some water evaporates

-- Squeeze excess water from gelatin and stir into the fruitmixture.
+- Squeeze excess water from gelatin and stir into the fruit mixture.
 Let topping slightly cool to about room temp before pouring it onto the cheesecake.
-Make sure you do not wait to long neither as gelatin will set in the topping

 - Leave cheesecake now with the topping on it to set in the fridge for min 4 hours